-This report presents the results of an archaeological evaluation on land to the north of Rectory house, Waldingfield Road, Acton, Suffolk which was carried out on the 12th of October 2017.
-The project was commissioned by Mr & Mrs Hemsworth in advance of the construction of a single dwelling and was undertaken by Colchester Archaeological Trust (CAT).
+This report presents the results of archaeological monitoring on land to the north of Rectory house, Waldingfield Road, Acton, Suffolk which was carried out on the 2nd of August 2018.
+The project was commissioned by Mr & Mrs Hemsworth during groundworks for a new access road and service trench, and was undertaken by Colchester Archaeological Trust (CAT).

-Suffolk County Council Archaeology Service (SCCAS) advised that as this site lies in an area of high archaeological importance, in order to establish the archaeological implications of any future planning applications, the applicant should be required to commission a scheme of archaeological investigation in accordance with paragraphs 128, 129 and 132 of the National Planning Policy Framework (DCLG 2012).
+Suffolk County Council Archaeology Service (SCCAS) advised that, as this site lies in an area of high archaeological importance, in order to establish the archaeological implications of any future planning applications, the applicant should be required to commission a scheme of archaeological investigation in accordance with paragraphs 128, 129 and 132 of the National Planning Policy Framework (DCLG 2012).

-All archaeological work was carried out in accordance with a Brief for a Trenched Archaeological Evaluation (1 of 2) detailing the requisite archaeological work written by James Rolfe (SCCAS 2017) and a Written Scheme of Investigation (WSI) prepared by CAT in response to the SCCAS brief and agreed with SCCAS (CAT 2017).
+All archaeological work was carried out in accordance with a Brief part 2 of 2: continuous archaeological recording detailing the requisite archaeological work written by James Rolfe (SCCAS 2017) and a Written Scheme of Investigation (WSI) prepared by CAT in response to the SCCAS brief and agreed with SCCAS (CAT 2017).